Hadia-Junaid/log-tracker/README.md

 A **frontend** using Oracle JET (MVVM + Knockout.js) Google Directory integration using a **service account key** Containerized using Docker and Docker Compose
+A **log collection system** using mock log generators and Fluent Bit to collect and forward logs to Redis A **Transport service** (Redis with a Node.js bridge) for buffering and batching logs between collection and ingestion A **log ingestion service** (Node.js + TypeScript) that pulls log batches from Redis/BullMQ and stores them in MongoDB Atlas

 ---